smishraIOV/block-processor/README.md

 This class dumps the RSK hashrate at several points in history.

 ## PowpegBalanceAnalyzer
-This class dumps the balance of the Bridge constract at different points in time.
+This class dumps the balance of the Bridge contract at different points in time.
 This is the number  of bitcoins the bridge has detected has been pegged-in.
-Although this should match the amount of bitcoins transferred to the Powpeg in Bitcoin transactions, the two measures could diverge if there was a bug in RSK code or there are invalid pwg-in transactions.
+Although this should match the amount of bitcoins transferred to the Powpeg in Bitcoin transactions, the two measures could diverge if there was a bug in RSK code or there are invalid peg-in transactions.

 ## StorageAnalyzer
 This Analyzer scans the storage trie and counts accounts, contracts, and other metrics that allow to track the usage of RSK and also  help optimize the unitrie data structure.